 Recreation Opportunities in New Mexico

 We all have a stake in conserving New Mexico’s wildlife for future generations.
 Conservation often starts with stepping outside and visiting parks, forests, nature centers or refuges.
-Many New Mexico Game and Fish refuges, known as Wildlife Management Areas, are places to get outside to view wildlife and enjoy the outdoors.
+Many New Mexico Game and Fish properties, known as State Game Commission Lands, provide opportunities to get outside to view wildlife and enjoy the outdoors.

 Information on more than 40 attractive birding locations in southwestern New Mexico with descriptions, maps and birding tips.
 See our Birding page.

 Wildlife is nearer than you think!
 The secret is knowing where and when to look.

 From the rugged beauty of the Chihuahuan Desert to the windswept alpine heights of the Pecos Wilderness, the New Mexico Wildlife Viewing Guide helps direct you to 76 prime wildlife viewing areas with the best dates, times, and places, as well as what species to look for.

 Specific species lists

 More than 40 color photographs